stacymcauliffe/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/forms/design.md

 * Do not use a colon after the label name.

 **Top-Aligned Labels**
+Use top-aligned labels by default.
 Top-aligned labels provide a consistent left edge and close proximity between label and input.
 Top-aligned labels also offer the most horizontal area for long labels.

 When to use:
 * The ability to complete the form quickly is a high priority.